isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 - Data Factory Pipeline
 - Semantic Model
 - Power BI Report
+- Data Agent

 📘 **Setup Guide**: [`quick-setup.md`](./quick-setup.md)

 > ⏱️ Requires less than 5 minutes to setup the installation Notebook, followed by approximately 20–45 minutes for a non-interactive Data Factory pipeline to load data.

-> ⚠️ Note: This method currently uses the Lakehouse for all layers (including Gold) and also Fabric Data Agent setup is **not yet automated** but planned for a future release.
+> ⚠️ Note: This method currently uses the Lakehouse for all layers (including Gold).

 ---